 In 2018 we committed to planting two trees for every piece of jewellery we sell.

-To make that happen we started working with the Carbon Neutral Charitable Fund.
+To make that happen we started working with Carbon Positive Australia (formerly Carbon Neutral Charitable Fund).

 Of course, their efforts do a lot more than just sequester carbon.
 Planting natives in degraded areas helps to restore an area’s biodiversity, providing habitat for all manner of microorganisms, insects and animals.